Belgaum Kunda Recipe (Belagavi Kunda)

 Some people call it caramelized milk cake, caramelised milk fudge, thiratti paal, caramelised palkova, kalakand.
 Though many sweet recipes across the states have many similarities, there will be a different technique or cooking style to achieve the delicious final results.

-It’s a simple and straight forward recipe with few ingredients, but is bit time-consuming and requires patience.
-So I suggest you to try to prepare it only when you have enough time and patience.
-The final results makes it all worth the time and efforts you put to make this sweet.
+Belgaum kunda recipe is straightforward with few ingredients but is a bit time-consuming and requires patience.
+So I suggest you try to prepare it only when you have enough time and patience.
+The final results make it all worth the time and effort you put into making this sweet.

 Ingredients